ls1intum/Artemis/docs/user/assessment.rst

 Manual assessment in Artemis involves the following steps:

 1. Submission: Students submit their assignments through Artemis.
-2. Review: Reviewers access the submitted work and review it carefully, considering the objectives, requirements, and criteria established for the assessment.
+2. Review: Reviewers access the submitted work and put a **lock** on the submission, preventing inconsistency and ambiguity the other reviewer evaluations can cause.
+Then they review it carefully, considering the objectives, requirements, and criteria established for the assessment.
 3. Evaluation: Based on their assessment, reviewers assign scores, provide feedback, or grade the student's work keeping the grading criteria in mind to ensure consistency and fairness.
+In the end, reviewers submit or cancel their evaluation, which revokes the lock for use by the other reviewers.
 4. Student feedback: Students rate the quality of the feedback to motivate the reviewers to provide high-quality feedback to improve understanding and prevent misconceptions.